lanebobane/pathfindingSandbox/README.md

 User Stories
 ------
-1. As a thing-fetcher, I can provide a list of things and an intended search area and will be given an optimal path to follow to retrieve them.
+1. As a thing-fetcher, I can provide a list of things and will be given an optimal path to follow to retrieve them assuming a fixed search area.
-2. If my intended search area does not contain all items on my list, I am told which items are not present.
+2. If the search area does not contain all items on my list, I am told which items are not present.

 Functional Details
 ------